TigerClips1/ps4linux_disk_image_builder/README.md

 that's it there may be alot of spelling errors in here but i will fix that  in a later update

-also for  you to get bluetooth to work /wifi for some ps4 downlaods this [kernel](https://ps4linux.com/s/rxzab) -to fix that [pre made diskimage file](https://drive.google.com/file/d/10vsFHzeZVCuroh8SKLMplKNAkqfcWi4U/view?usp=sharing) - here some premade diskimage i made to you don't have to remove the PS4HDD enjoy

 this is still a work in progress so you may need to test it